 KPH shall focus on maintaining and adding value on its investment properties.
 Among others, the strategies may include purchase of shares of stock, purchase of additional investment properties, increasing occupancy and rental rates.
 Certain properties may be considered for sale where it can contribute the best value to the Company and its shareholders.
 Investment properties of strategic value shall be reviewed for further investments where appropriate.

 Key Performance Indicators

-The key performance indicators of the Company for the last three (3) fiscal years are follows:
+The key performance indicators of the Company for the last three (3) fiscal years and first quarter of 2020 are follows: